 A Dad And His Son

-We came to Northern Nigeria in 2012 to look at the efforts to wipe out polio in Africa.
+We came to Northern Nigeria in 2012 to look at the efforts to finally wipe out polio in Africa.
 This boy, being carried by his father, was one of the last cases on the continent.
-That photo captured for me how awful polio is for a father.
+Even though that should be a happy thing, that photo captured for me how awful polio is for a father.
 There's something about the body language of the father that says a lot, and it seems to me that Gilkey was great at capturing very human moments like that.

 A City He Loved

-I did this profile of a rowing coach in Portland last fall, and David was around then — he lived in Portland — and shot photos.
+I did this profile of a rowing coach in Portland last fall and David was around then — he lived in Portland — and shot photos.
 I remember thinking what a cool, humble guy David seemed like.
-My story hardly was about famine or war, but David didn't make it seem as if a sports story was beneath him.
+My story hardly was famine or war, but David never made it seem as if a sports story was beneath him.
 Because I don't think he felt that way.
-He was engaged, and you can see the care and interest and love of the city through his work.
+He was engaged and you can see the care and interest and love of the city through his work.
 He was a journalist and artist, whatever the subject.
 A kind person as well.
 Quite a mix.